Saakshyam: Marketing

-The title logo of the film was revealed on 18 October 2017, through a forty five second motion poster, coinciding Diwali.
-The motion poster showcases the five elements (Panchamahabhuta) – Earth, Water, Air, Fire and Aether, inside a giant eye.
+The title logo of the film was revealed on 18 October 2017, through a forty-five second motion poster, coinciding Diwali.
+The motion poster showcases the five elements inside a giant eye.
 The motion poster launch event was held on the same day in Hyderabad, with the film's cast and crew present at the event.
 The first look of the film featuring Srinivas and Hegde was released on 14 February 2018, coinciding Valentine's Day.
-Later, on 18 April 2018 the film's official teaser trailer was released, which received good response.
-The film's theatrical trailer was released at audio launch event on 7 July 2018 and later on social medias.
+Later, on 18 April 2018 the film's official teaser trailer was released, which received a good response.
+The film's theatrical trailer was released at an audio launch event on 7 July 2018 and later on social medias.

 Release

 Theatrical

 Saakshyam was theatrically released on 27 July 2018.
 The film was released by Eros International globally.

 Red Heart Movies released the film in North America.
 Dil Raju acquired the distribution rights of the film in Nizam (Telangana) region.